 Many people consider the budget intimidating.
 Don't worry!
 You're not alone in thinking that the budget is hard to decipher.
 Even professional budget analysts have a hard time making sense of the numbers at times.
 Don't be afraid to ask questions.
-In later chapters, we'll give you resources on how to read the budget and who to contact for more information.
-By getting citizens like you involved, we hope to improve the District budget's transparency.
+We'll give you resources on how to read the budget and who to contact for more information in later sections.
+By helping residents like you get involved, we hope to improve the District budget's transparency.